 Oyster White is another popular Sherwin Williams paint color.

-So, Shoji White and Oyster White are both amazing neutral paint colors.
+Overall, Shoji White and Oyster White are both amazing neutral paint colors.
 If you have a very cool tone room, Shoji White might be your better bet, because it has a bit less green in its mix to come out.

 Shoji White vs. White Duck